abdalrahman20000/cima-kids-project/README.md

 3. Pagination on the home page.
 4. Search bar and filter by Category on the Catalogue page.

+## Our Team
-# Scrum master : Abd-alrahman ata
+1. Scrum master : Abd-alrahman ata
+2. Product Owner : Abdelraouf Yousef
+3. QA : Islam Omer
+4. Developer : Ata Alshayeb
+5. Developer : Forat Thalji
+6. Developer : Othman Daoud

 ## Tools we used
 1. Html